 PLEASE NOTE: The estimated value of the real estate at the end of the investment holding period is called the "reversion value" or simply, "the reversion."
-It's called the reversion because it's at this point when the rights of use and occupancy that the land owner transferred to the tenant via the lease now revert back to the owner at the end of the lease.
+It's called the reversion because it's at this point when the rights of use and occupancy that the land owner has temporarily transferred to the tenant via the lease now revert back to the owner at the end of the lease.

 After formulating our opinion of the reversion value, we will select and apply an appropriate risk rate at which to discount, or transform that future value estimate to it's present value.

 Finally, to find the overall value of our quarry land, the final step in this entire procedure will be to add together the net present value of each year's net cash flow and add to that the net present value of the reversion value.
 The sum of all of these items is the estimated value of the fee simple real property rights of our quarry land.
 Or, in layman's terms, it's the value of the "real estate."